hhu-stups/prob2_kernel/README.md

 ## Setting up a development environment

-The ProB 2 Java API requires Java 8 or later (tested using Java 8, 11, and 17) and is compatible with 64-bit versions of Windows, macOS, and most Linux distributions (glibc on x86_64).
+The ProB Java API requires Java 8 or later (tested using Java 8, 11, and 17) and is compatible with 64-bit versions of Windows, macOS, and most Linux distributions (glibc on x86_64).

-ProB 2 is built using [Gradle](https://gradle.org/).
+The ProB Java API is built using [Gradle](https://gradle.org/).
 We recommend running Gradle via the Gradle wrapper (`gradlew`) included in the repo to ensure that the expected Gradle version is used.
 Alternatively you can install a compatible Gradle version yourself,